sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: improved post pagination debug and added force options
 * Feature: added code for the button filters
 * Feature: added option to shuffle owl carousel
-* Feature: added option for general "shuffle" in items
+* Feature: added option for general &quot;shuffle&quot; in items
 * Feature: made option for text modify, and get the current page url and current page title
 * Feature: get feature image of a product from a first gallery image if featured image not exists
-* Feature: added function "one_random" and "first" to get_items twig function
+* Feature: added function &quot;one_random&quot; and &quot;first&quot; to get_items twig function
 * Feature: added support for jet listing item
-* Change: changed the "choose template" setting text to attirbute title
+* Change: changed the &quot;choose template&quot; setting text to attirbute title
 * Fix: fixed load more if offset turned on in the grid
 * Fix: fixed link control attributes parsing
 * Fix: fixed sync general api related bugs in elementor editor